-In April 2017, the NAIC adopted modifications to SSAP No. 69, Statement of Cash Flows, to adopt ASU No. 2016-15, Classification of Certain Cash Receipts and Cash Payments, in its entirety, effective January 1, 2018 on a retrospective basis.
-In June 2017, the NAIC adopted additional modifications to SSAP No. 69 to incorporate portions of ASU No. 2016-18, Restricted Cash, and effective December 31, 2019 with early adoption permitted.
+In April 2017, the NAIC adopted modifications to SSAP No. 69, Statement of Cash Flows, to adopt Accounting Standards Update (ASU) No. 2016-15, Classification of Certain Cash Receipts and Cash Payments, in its entirety, effective January 1, 2018 on a retrospective basis.
+In June 2017, the NAIC adopted additional modifications to SSAP No. 69 to incorporate portions of ASU No. 2016-18, Restricted Cash, effective December 31, 2019 with early adoption permitted.
 The initial modifications address the classification and disclosure of certain items within the statements of cash flows.
 Upon adoption, proceeds from the settlement of the Company's corporate owned life insurance policies were classified as investing activities instead of operating activities.
-Additionally, the Company elected to apply the nature of distribution approach to subsidiary, controlled or affiliated equity method investments and the cumulative earnings approach to all other equity method investments in determining whether distributions received from equity method investees are returns on investment, recorded as operating activities, or returns of investment, recorded as investing activities.
-Effective January 1, 2018, the Company early adopted on a retrospective basis, the second modification by adding restricted cash, cash equivalents and short-term investments to the existing statutory disclosure requirements, which are defined in SSAP No. 1, Accounting Policies, Risks & Uncertainties and Other Disclosures.
+Additionally, the Company elected to apply the nature of distribution approach to subsidiary, controlled or affiliated equity method investments and the cumulative earnings approach to all other equity method investments in determining whether distributions received from equity method investment, recorded as operating activities, or returns of investment, recorded as investing activities.
+Effective January 1, 2018, the Company early adopted on a retrospective basis the second modification by adding restricted cash, cash equivalents and short-term investments to the existing statutory disclosure requirements, which are defined in SSAP No. 1, Accounting Policies, Risks & Uncertainties and Other Disclosures.
 Although the adoption of these modifications required reclassification between investing and operating cash flows, they did not have a material impact on the Company's financial statements.

-In October 2017, the NAIC adopted revisions to SSAP No. 68, Business Combinations and Goodwill, to include information about impairment triggering events that previously existed in SSAP No. 90, Impairment or Disposal of Real Estate Investments, to ensure that the impairment process is discussed in it's entirety within SSAP No. 68.
+In October 2017, the NAIC adopted revisions to SSAP No. 68, Business Combinations and Goodwill, to include information about impairment triggering events that previously existed in SSAP No. 90, Impairment or Disposal of Real Estate Investments, to ensure that the impairment process is discussed in its entirety within SSAP No. 68.
 Specifically the NAIC modified paragraph 8 of SSAP No. 68 to include information about impairment triggering events affecting long-lived assets which include; a) a significant decrease in its fair value, b) a significant adverse change in the extent or manner in which the asset is being utilized, c) a significant adverse change in legal factors or in the business climate that could potentially affect its value, d) an accumulation of costs that significantly exceed the amount originally anticipated for acquisition or construction, e) a current period operating or cash flow loss combined with a history of operating or cash flow losses, or a projection or forecast demonstrating continuous loss associated with its use, and f) a current expectation that, more likely than not, the asset will be sold or disposed of before the end of its estimated useful life.
-The Company's financial statements will not be impacted by the incorporation of information relating to impairment triggering events of long-lived assets.
 The Company continues to assess goodwill impairment in accordance with the revisions to SSAP No. 68.
+The adoption of the revisions did not have a material effect on the Company's financial statements.